ProfessorAshley/zengradual/README.md

 ### 📓 Journal
 - Reflect on your study sessions with a secure, private journal
-- End-to-end encrypted entries for peace of mind
+- End-to-end encrypted entries for peace of mind *WIP*
 - Connect journal reflections directly to planner tasks

 ### 📚 Revision Arena
-- Gamified quiz experience focused on GCSE Maths (for now)
+- Gamified quiz experience.
-- XP, streaks, and level system to keep revision fun
+- XP and streaks to keep revision fun
-- Leaderboards to compete with friends
-- Community-driven: Users can contribute questions!
+- Community-driven: Users can contribute questions! *WIP*

 ### 👤 Profile
 - View your study stats, XP, and planner progress in one place